6DammK9/nai-anime-pure-negative-prompt/ch06/sd-scripts-runtime/readme.md

 - (Cultural difference) My case is called "DD Tags", which is "Danbooru Tags".
 E621 falls in this category also.

+## Preprocess stage ##

+- Requried by trainer.
+It may provide random crop by default, it requires you crop the image to fit the VAE first.
+Therefore, prepare ARB latent is recommended.

 - [Official guide](https://github.com/kohya-ss/sd-scripts/blob/main/docs/train_README-ja.md) use `meta_cap_dd.json` and `meta_lat.json`, so I'm going to follow them.

 ```log